stroparo/dotfiles/README.md

   && unzip -o ~/.dotfiles.zip -d "$HOME" \
   && cd "$HOME"/dotfiles-master/installers \
   && (bash ./debselects-desktop.sh || bash ./rpmselects-desktop.sh)
-: # Ignore this...
-Just an empty command for helping copy and paste...
+: # Ignore, this is just an empty command to expedite executing the previous one on paste ;)
 ```

 ---